 Coffee has become both ubiquitous and better in the last few decades.
-Ubiquitous thanks to the success of the major coffee chains, better thanks to an artisan culture that imports, roasts and brews less in terms of quantity, but more in terms of quality.
+Ubiquitous thanks to the success of the high street chains, better thanks to an artisan culture that is importing, roasting and brewing less quantity, but superior quality, coffee.
 We talked to three experts making their mark on the international coffee scene.

 The 1683 blend by Patrik Rolf Karlsson

-In celebration of the year in which it was founded, Gaggenau asked renowned roaster Patrik Rolf Karlsson to develop a coffee that reflected the company’s Black Forest roots.
+In celebration of its foundation year, Gaggenau asked renowned roaster Patrik Rolf Karlsson to develop a coffee that reflected the company’s Black Forest roots.
 “We decided early on that we wanted to focus on the traditional taste of the area: the iconic cherry cake.“

-Formerly of De Matteo Roasters in Gothenburg and Berlin’s Five Elephants, Patrik is able to shape his coffee's flavors at will.
-He created 1683 by blending a washed, processed Peaberry Kenyan bean for the cherry-like fruit acid taste with chocolaty El Salvadorian Bourbon beans from the Nazareth farm.
+Formerly of the De Matteo roaster in Gothenburg and Berlin’s Five Elephants, Patrik is able to shape the flavours in the coffee at will.
+By blending a washed, processed Peaberry Kenyan bean, for the cherry-like fruit acid taste, with chocolaty El Salvadorian Bourbon beans from the Nazareth farm, Patrik created 1683.

 The blend will be available exclusively in selected Gaggenau showrooms.